ipspace/blog/content/posts/2023/03/netlab-vrf-dhcp-relay.md

 According to RFC 6607, the VPN selection sub-option (sub-option 151) starts with [Virtual Subnet Selection Type](https://www.rfc-editor.org/rfc/rfc6607.html#section-3.5) (a binary zero for VRF name), and that's what Cisco IOS XE expects.

-Arista EOS documentation claims that the value of sub-option 151 created by EOS contains just the VPN name (without the intervening binary zero meaning "what follows is the VPN name").
-Faced `client` as the value of sub-option 151, Cisco IOS understands the VSS Type to be 99 (ASCII value of `c`), which is invalid.
+Arista EOS 4.29.1F documentation (section 13.1.9 -- DHCP Relay Across VRF) claims that the value of sub-option 151 created by EOS contains just the VPN name (without the intervening binary zero meaning "what follows is the VPN name").
+Faced with `client` as the value of sub-option 151, Cisco IOS understands the VSS Type to be 99 (ASCII value of `c`), which is invalid.
 The DHCP server on CSR 1000v thus ignores sub-option 151.

+### Takeaways

+* Inter-VRF DHCP relaying is complex -- it's trying to make a simple protocol do things it was never designed to do.
+We'll get back to the fun implications of this Rube Goldberg stack of kludges when we get to redundant designs.
+* Two or three sub-options of option-82 are involved in inter-VRF DHCP relaying, and DHCP relays and servers have to support them perfectly for the whole thing to work.
+* In particular, the DHCP relay and DHCP server MUST support *server identifier override* sub-options of option 82 and MUST  support the same way of identifying the client subnet.
+* There are at least two ways of specifying the client subnet in DHCP -- *link selection* sub-option of option 82 and *subnet selection option* (option 118).
+In the ideal world, all relay agents and servers would use *link selection* sub-option -- after all, it was designed to be used in DHCP relaying scenarios.
+I wouldn't be surprised if the networking vendors fail to reach that level of consistency.
+* *Virtual Subnet Selection Suboption* (option 151) it not needed for inter-VRF DHCP relaying, but is required to implement multi-tenant DHCP with overlapping address pools.
+At least one vendor implemented it incorrectly.

+I'm positive that you've experienced your share of horror stories on other platforms.
+Please share them in the comments!

 ### Reference: Configuration Templates